gordicaleksa/pytorch-GAT/README.md

 If you want to profile the 3 implementations just uncomment the `profile_gat_implementations()` function in `playground.py`.

 There are 2 params you may care about:
-* `store_cache` - set to `True` if you wish to save the memory/time profiling results after you've once run it
+* `store_cache` - set to `True` if you wish to save the memory/time profiling results after you've run it
 * `skip_if_profiling_info_cached` - set to `True` if you want to pull the profiling info from cache

 The results will get stored in `data/` in `memory.dict` and `timing.dict` dictionaries (pickle).